tldr-pages/tldr/pages/common/declare.md

 `declare -r {{variable}}="{{value}}"`

-- Declare a global variable even within a function with the specified value:
+- Declare a global variable within a function with the specified value:

 `declare -g {{variable}}="{{value}}"`